techspaceusict/infox17/contribution-guide.md

 Add the feature label if you have a new feature to add in your mind.

 ### Submitting a pull request

-Go through [the todo list][I].
-Take up any topic of interest and discuss your plan to work on that idea (try using the issue tracker for this purpose).
-Develop a basic prototype.
-Make a pull request.

 For beginners:
 1. Install git.